michaelhuettermann/otello/trace/README.md

 ```

 As the workflow, the trace is the umbrella that contains several units of work named [spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans).
-The spans hav a context.
-Their traceid is the same, i.e. they are part of the same trace.
+All spans have a context.
+Their *traceid* is the same for all spans, i.e. they are part of the same trace.
 The root span of kind
 [SERVER](https://opentelemetry.io/docs/concepts/signals/traces/#server) ("2") is the request to the *rolldice*
 controller.
 Its child span of kind [CLIENT](https://opentelemetry.io/docs/concepts/signals/traces/#client) ("3") is the http url
 connection.
 Its child is the *greeting* controller that is called from the *rolldice* controller.